This is not a story about two birds.

 “Oh, great,” said Mark J., imagining himself in front of the Group W Bench, for littering or some such.

 Needless to say, upon arrival at Johnny’s friend’s farm, no one was home.
 So down the road they went, hunting for a likely farm to drop the rooster, all the while drinking their respective beers and trying not to appear suspicious.
-However, something about a hot-rod Camaro with two hippie-looking guys, driving slowly and apparently aimlessly down infrequently traveled country roads, does indeed arouse suspicion, and when the State Patrol car lit them up, Johnny handed Mark J. his beer and said, “Here, hold this.”
+However, something about a hot-rod Camaro with two hippie-looking guys, driving slowly and apparently aimlessly down infrequently traveled country roads, on a Sunday night, does indeed arouse suspicion, and when the State Patrol car lit them up, Johnny handed Mark J. his beer and said, “Here, hold this.”

 “Oh, great,” said Mark J., imagining himself in front of the Group W Bench, for beating his best friend, Johnny, to a senseless pulp.